Just because your horse isn’t displaying anxious behaviour, it doesn’t mean they’re not stressed.

 1. Provide access to plenty of forage

-If your horse needs hard feed to meet their calorie requirement, use feeds low in sugar and starch where possible or use limited amounts of grain based feed in your horse's diet.
-The aim is to prevent undigested starch and sugars entering the hindgut where they are fermented by the bad bacteria.
-This process upsets the balance of microbial populations, disrupting the work of the good microbes.
+If your horse needs hard feed to meet their calorie requirement, use feeds low in sugar and starch where possible, or use limited amounts of grain based feed in your horse's diet.
+The aim is to limit grains, sugars and starch to allow the stomach to complete digestion of these substances, preventing undigested starch and sugars from entering the hindgut, where they are fermented by, and nourish, the bad bacteria.
+Starch and sugar fermentation in the hindgut is a process which upsets the balance of the horse's microbial populations, disrupting the work of the good microbes.

 3. Ensure your horse has a balanced diet